Kwynto/preserves/README.md

 To do this, you will need to first copy the entire repository to yourself.
 > git clone https://github.com/Kwynto/preserves.git

-This package has two files `ordinary.go` for commonly used functions and `curiosity.go` for functions that are rarely needed.
+There are two main packages in this repository `./pkg/ordinary` for frequently used functions and `./pkg/curiosity` for rarely used functions, as well as other packages.

 You can also contribute to this repository through a pull request and this toolbox will be our shared one.
 If you want to add your own function to the repository, don't forget to write a test and a benchmark.
-You can create your own file, for example `<your_name>.go` and `<your_name>_test.go` for testing (benchmarking).
+You can create your own package like `./pkg/<your_name>`.
-Whatever the name of your file, the package must have the title `package preserves`.

 **Check out the documentation**

+First you need to go to the folder with any package from this repository, for example `./pkg/ordinary`.

 Look at the documentation in two steps.
 First, in the console, run: